Using Gradle

 }

 configuration properties.
-Subsequence runs of the same task will just instruct server to re-build JavaScript file.
+Subsequent runs of the same task will just instruct the server to re-build the

 Available configuration properties: